AaronC81/parlour/README.md

 ```

 Parlour is configured to use sane defaults assuming a standard gem structure
-to allow sorbet to automatically find your RBI when your gem is included as
+to generate an RBI that Sorbet will automatically find when your gem is included
-a dependency.
+as a dependency.
 If you require more advanced configuration you can add a
 `.parlour` YAML file in the root of your project (see this project's `.parlour`
 file as an example).

+To disable the parsing step entire and just run plugins you can set `parser: false`
+in your `.parlour` file.

 ## Parlour Plugins